pietroppeter/pietroppeter/README.md

 Here in Milan you will often find me at events by [Python Milano](https://milano.python.it)🐍 or [![Open Source Saturday](https://img.shields.io/badge/%E2%9D%A4%EF%B8%8F-open%20source%20saturday-F64060.svg)](https://www.meetup.com/it-IT/Open-Source-Saturday-Milano/).

-At some point I will likely start organizing a Nim meet-up in Milan, if you want to help organize, contact me!
+At some point I might start organizing a Nim meet-up in Milan, if you want to help organize, contact me!
 In the meantime we have a Telegram group [Nim Italia](https://t.me/nimitalia)

 ### 🌟 Favorites